carpentries/instructor-training/07-motivation.md

 For example,
 if a child is told,
-"You did a good job, you must be very smart," she is likely to develop a fixed minset.
+"You did a good job, you must be very smart," she is likely to develop a fixed mindset.
 If on the other hand she is told,
 "You did a good job, you must have worked very hard," she is likely to develop a growth mindset,